 Patience and persistence are the way to sell.
 And no, persistence does not mean hammering away hurriedly. it means getting yourself attuned to the buyer’s frequency.
 Sufficiently enough to move him from where he is, to where, you learn, he wants to be.

+Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
-Thank you.Views – 52
+Thank you.Views – 462